Hisense Leads Global TV Shipments in 2025 Across 100-Inch+ and Laser TVs

 About Hisense

 Hisense, founded in 1969, is a globally recognized leader in home appliances and consumer electronics with operations in over 160 countries, specializing in delivering high-quality multimedia products, home appliances, and intelligent IT solutions.
-According to Omdia, Hisense ranks No. 1 globally in the 100-inch and over TV segment (2023-2025).
+According to Omdia, Hisense ranks No. 1 globally in the 100-inch-and-over TV segment (2023-Q3 2025).
 As The Origin of RGB MiniLED, Hisense continues to lead the next-generation RGB MiniLED innovation.
 As the official sponsor of the FIFA World Cup 2026, Hisense is committed to global sports partnerships as a way to connect with audiences worldwide.